Vinit20762/OIBSIP/README.md

 ## Task 2 - Atm Interface:
 We have all come across ATMs in our cities and it is built on Java.
 This project consist of 4 different classes i.e., The project allows to perform following operations:
-1. Withdraw balance
+1. Check balance
 2. Deposit cash
-3. Widthdraw cash
+3. Withdraw cash
 4. Exit